amikey/OralEnglishLearningApp/SpeakNow/Pods/Material/README.md

 <a name="materialcolor"></a>
 #### MaterialColor

-MaterialColor is a complete Material Design color library.
-It uses base color values that expand to a range of lighter and darker shades, with the addition of accents.
+MaterialColor is a complete Material Design color library available within Material.
+To help with color choices, visit [MaterialColor.io](http://www.materialcolor.io).

 ![MaterialMaterialColorPalette](http://www.cosmicmind.io/MK/MaterialMaterialColorPalette.png)

 <a name="materialicon"></a>
 #### MaterialIcon

 MaterialIcon is a library of Google and CosmicMind icons that are available for use within your iOS applications.
+To help with icon choices, visit [MaterialIcon.io](http://www.materialicon.io).

 ![MaterialMaterialIcon](http://www.cosmicmind.io/MK/MaterialMaterialIcon.png)